 The 2024-25 Fulbright Scholarship program is now open.
 It is a degree program for Master’s and PhD studies in the United States.
 The scholarship is merit-based and it covers tuition, maintenance, insurance, and air travel.

 The Fulbright Scholarship 2023-24 journey takes approximately 19 months, starting in February (when the application opens) to August/September of next year when you depart to the USA for your studies.

 Step 1: GRE Test Preparation

 ✓ Preparation for GRE:

-The first step of the Fulbright Scholarship 2022-23 is preparing for the GRE General Test.
-In Pakistan, you must appear for the GRE test before you submit your Fulbright Scholarship 2022-23 Application.
-For this year, the deadline for Fulbright application is May 2022.
-However, there are certain exceptions to the GRE submission deadline, and based on past practices, the United States Educational Foundations of Pakistan (USEFP) extended the GRE deadline beyond the deadline date till the end of May.
+The first step of the Fulbright Scholarship 2023-24 is preparing for the GRE General Test.
+In Pakistan, you must appear for the GRE test before you submit your Fulbright Scholarship 2023-24 Application.
+For this year, the deadline for Fulbright application is 12 April 2023.
+However, there are certain exceptions to the GRE submission deadline, and based on past practices, the United States Educational Foundations of Pakistan (USEFP) extended the GRE deadline beyond the deadline date.
 Such an exception is announced well in advance i.e. a month before the deadline date.
 But please note that you STILL need to submit your application before the application deadline, no matter if they extend the deadline for GRE Test or not.

 For Fulbright Scholarship 2023-24 aspirants, Scholar Den has launched officially licensed study material, video, and text lessons prepared by American experts, authentic and recent exam questions with explanation videos and strong analytics.
 You can find those resources on the Scholar Den website and check students’ reviews.

 ✓ Target Scores: